-Students wishing to pursue a minor in African American Theatre must develop a specific plan for its completion in consultation with the Department of Theatre and Drama.
+Advising.
+Students wishing to pursue a minor in Performing Arts Management must develop a specific plan for its completion in consultation with Professor Greg Poggi (gpoggi@umich.edu), the department advisor, 2424 Walgreen Drama Center.
 For further information, contact the department office at theatre.info@umich.edu.